 MARRAKECH & ATLAS MOUNTAINS

-If flight times permit, we will head out of town to investigate a remnant area of mature pine forest for Hawfinch and Atlas Common Crossbill, as well as our first Northwest African endemic: Levaillant’s Woodpecker.
+If flight times permit, we will enjoy a short walk nearby to investigate a remnant area of mature pine forest for Hawfinch and Atlas Common Crossbill, as well as our first Northwest African endemics: Moussier’s Redstart and Levaillant’s Woodpecker.
 We also have a chance to see the Moroccan form of Short-toed Treecreeper, and listen for its characteristic song.
-Gardens and orchards along the valley resound to the songs of Nightingales and Blackcaps in spring, and we are also likely to encounter our first ‘African’ Chaffinches, of the green-backed North African race.
-Night Marrakech
+Gardens and orchards along the valley resound to the songs of Nightingales and Blackcaps in early spring, and we are also likely to encounter our first ‘African’ Chaffinches, of the green-backed North African race.
+Night Ourika

 THE HIGH ATLAS

-Our birding reaches a literal high today as we drive up to an altitude of more than 2500m in the High Atlas Mountains.
+Our birding reaches a literal high today as we make the 30-minute drive up to an altitude of 2500-3000m (8000-9800ft) in the High Atlas Mountains.
 If the visibility is clear, the views from up here can be quite stupendous!

-Ringed by ragged snow-capped peaks, the ski-resort of Oukaimeden grants access to the realm of Red-billed and Alpine Choughs, Atlas Horned Lark, Rock Sparrow and, with luck, an early Seebohm’s Wheatear, the dapper males with their distinctive black throats.
-The big Black Wheatear is also on the cards today and with luck we will come across the splendid African Crimson-winged Finch - another of the region's endemics.
-This altitudinal species can be relatively easy to find one year and seemingly absent the next, so can never be guaranteed but we’ll check a few favoured haunts that we know.
-Night Marrakech
+Ringed by ragged snow-capped peaks, the ski-resort of Oukaimeden grants access to the realm of Red-billed and Alpine Choughs, Atlas Horned Lark, Rock Sparrow and Seebohm’s Wheatear, the dapper males with their distinctive black throats.
+The chunky Black Wheatear is also on the cards today and with luck we will come across the splendid African Crimson-winged Finch - another of the region's endemics.
+This altitudinal species can be relatively easy to find one year and seemingly absent the next, so can never be guaranteed - but we’ll check a number of favoured haunts that we know.

 MARRAKECH TO BOUMALNE

-Leaving Marrakech, we cross the mighty High Atlas range today via the spectacular Tizi n’Tichka pass - with further opportunities to watch for Levaillant’s Woodpecker along the way.
+Leaving Ourika, we cross the mighty High Atlas range today via the spectacular Tizi n’Tichka pass - with further opportunities to watch for Levaillant’s Woodpecker along the way.
 In high mixed woodland, we will also look for African Blue Tit, Great Spotted Woodpecker and singing Subalpine Warblers (the race inornata found here being more orange below than the birds breeding in Europe).
-Tristram’s Warblers love the low maquis-like scrub of the slopes as we rise higher towards the pass and we will have a good chance to see this super Sylvia, another tricky northwest African endemic.
-Over the pass itself we should see 'North African' Raven and may encounter a northbound Black-eared Wheatear or two beside the road.
+Tristram’s Warblers love the low maquis-like scrub of the slopes as we rise higher towards the pass and we will have a good chance to see this super Sylvia, another tricky Northwest African endemic.
+Over the pass itself we should see 'North African' Raven and may encounter a migrant Black-eared Wheatear or two beside the road.
+Migrant raptors may be passing overhead and could well include Black Kite and Booted Eagle, harriers and kestrels.

-Nearing Ouarzazate, we will make one or two stops to search for larks and have our first chances of Trumpeter Finch and White-crowned Black Wheatear.
-With luck, we will also come across Western Mourning Wheatear, by far the scarcest and hardest to find of all the Moroccan wheatears.
+Nearing Ouarzazate, we will make one or two stops to search for larks, including Greater Short-toed, and have our first chances of Trumpeter Finch and White-crowned Black Wheatear.
+With luck, we will also come across Western Mourning Wheatear, which is by far the scarcest and hardest to find of all the Moroccan wheatears.

 TAGDILT TRACK & GORGES DU TODRA